 Project Portfolio Management (PPM) is a strategic approach to managing multiple projects, with the goal of achieving organisational objectives.
 These projects don’t have to be related but are grouped under a ‘portfolio’.
-PPM enables organisations to effectively handle projects from intake (the process of analysing and taking on new projects) to assigning a project manager to them and authorising resources, finances and monitoring progress to ensure that all projects are aligned with organisational goals.
+Project portfolio management enables organisations to effectively handle projects from intake (the process of analysing and taking on new projects) to assigning a project manager to them and authorising resources, project finances and monitoring progress to ensure that all projects are aligned with organisational goals.

 Why is project portfolio management important?